Trisecant Flops, their associated K3 surfaces and the rationality of some Fano fourfolds: The trisecant flop and the extremal congruence contraction

-\begin{Remark} {\rm Obviously, one can also revert the construction in Theorem \ref{contraction} starting from suitable $W$ and then producing the congruences of $(3e-1)$-secant curves of degree $e$ to a surface $S\subset X\subset\p^5$ taking the image of $\overline E$ in $X$ and by taking $S\subset X\subset\p^5$ as the surface describing the linear system defining the inverse map $\mu:X\map W$.
-In practice, as soon as the trisecant flop exists, the existence of a congruence of $(3e-1)$-secant lines to $S$ is equivalent to the existence $W$ and of the surface $U\subset W$, which should be an incarnation of the associated K3 surface.
-From this point of view one associates to $X$ the surface $U$ as being the parameter space of the curves of the congruence $\mathcal D$ contained in $X$.} \end{Remark}
+\begin{Remark} Obviously, one can also reverse the construction in Theorem \ref{contraction} starting from suitable $U\subset W$ and then producing the congruences of $(3e-1)$-secant curves of degree $e$ to a surface $S\subset X\subset\p^5$ by taking the image of $\overline E$ in $X$ and by taking $S\subset X\subset\p^5$ as the surface describing the linear system defining the inverse map $\mu:X\map W$.
+In practice, as soon as the trisecant flop exists, the existence of a congruence of $(3e-1)$-secant lines to $S$ is equivalent to the existence of the surface $U\subset W$, which should be an incarnation of the associated K3 surface (see the end of subsection \ref{s38} for the analysis of the case $d=38$ to see one such explicit incarnation).
+From this point of view one associates to the pair $(X,S)$ a pair $(W,U)$, where $W$ is the image of $X$ and the surface $U$ is naturally the parameter space of the curves of the congruence $\mathcal D$ contained in $X$. \end{Remark}